Faircad/aalisov_portfolio/README.md

 # HI THERE !
 I'm Andrey, a started Data Analyst and SQL enthusiast👋🏽

-# 💥 aME
+# 💥 ABOUT ME 💥
 - Financial managment education
-- Work experience in
+- Work experience in economy department
+-